Monday, March 3, 2025

 My Father's Journey to Oregon and Sneaking Into The Temple

-About 1942, my father David Owen, and the brother closest in age to him, Harold, ventured to Oregon.
-My grandparents had divorced and remarried—in fact my grandmother, Arizona was newly wed to her second husband, Roy Farmer.
+About 1944, my father David Owen, and the brother closest in age to him, Harold, ventured to Oregon.
+My grandparents had divorced and remarried—in fact my grandmother, Arizona, was newly wed a couple years to her second husband, Roy Farmer.

 These two youngest sons, were about to enter puberty and were full of mischief.
 They were no longer little children digging forts in a backyard in Detroit.
 The United States had only just entered World War two; Eugene and Edward, the older sons, were soldiers.
 Sisters Lynn-Marie and Delma were married and engaged, respectively.
 It’s understandable that Zona and Roy needed some time to themselves.